From BR Bullpen

 - Bats Both Throws Right

-He also appeared in the 2009 Open international de Rouen tournament as part of the French national U19 team, with a .444 batting average (tied for first place in on his team), with 9 AB, 3 runs and 4 hits.
+In the summer of 2009, Lefevre participated in the 2009 Open international de Rouen tournament as part of the French national U19 team, where he posted a .444 batting average (tied for first place in on his team), with 9 AB, 3 runs and 4 hits.
 With a .667 SLG and a .500 OB%, he also had a .929 fielding %.